Knife Maker's Mark for Jay Fisher Knives

 My Other Pursuits and Experience

 Knife making is not the only thing I've done, not by far.
 When I was young, I thought the best way to find out what interested me was to try many different things.
 I studied martial arts, music, and archaeology.
-I even leased and worked my own ruin as a citizen archaeologist, LA1898, The Holmes Group, an ancient Anasazi site in La Plata Valley, New Mexico for 7 years.
+I worked as a volunteer in archaeology, assisting in site surveys and mapping, with direct input from professional archaeologists and representatives of the New Mexico Department of Cultural Affairs and New Mexico Historic Preservation Division.
+I was even instrumental in getting a new ancient Native American site on the historical register.
 I tried my hands at jewelry making, woodworking, mechanics, and design and fabrication of machine tools.
 During my industrial employment, I soaked up everything I could.
 I worked a while at a professional printed circuit lab where I learned electroplating, etching, and chemical analysis.
 I was a construction electrician and a maintenance electrician and mechanic.
 I worked in numerous jobs including a printed circuit board manufacturing plant, a radio crystal manufacturing plant, a fiberglass manufacturing plant.
 I worked in a secondary aluminum smelter, a pigment plant, and a plant that made concrete-coated steel pipe as an industrial electrician and mechanic.
 I spent over a decade in a coal-fired power plant.
 I worked on everything from the low voltage interposing logic system that controlled the generation system to the high voltage transformers that bussed hundreds of millions of watts of electricity to the grid.
 I worked on pneumatic systems that functioned on 20 ounces per square inch and high pressure compressors at 5000 psi.
 I worked on refrigeration, HVAC, switchgear, motor controllers, and electric motors, from fractional horsepower to 10,000 horsepower.
 For several years, I maintained 120 fixed fire systems, all the systems in the generation station.
-During my years at the generation station, I was actively involved in firefighting and emergency medical services, was a founding member of the station's emergency response team, and became a certified level two firefighter.
-I was also EMT and firefighter with several active volunteer fire departments with medical rescue services.
+During my years at the generation station, I was actively involved in firefighting and emergency medical services, was a founding member of the station's emergency response team, and became a NFPA Certified Level II Fire Officer.
+I was also an Emergency Medical Technician and firefighter with several active volunteer fire departments with medical rescue services.
+I did all this while making knives part time, before I went full time.

 You might well ask why, with all this experience as an industrial maintenance electrician, mechanic, and technician, and with so much specialized industrial trade experience, I would leave industry.
 After all, the pay is great, and the benefits are good.